 The KIC seeks to further expand its partnership and stakeholder network (see Table 3), to integrate complementary competences from the Knowledge Triangle, the manufacturing value chain and financial intermediaries.
-EIT Manufacturing aims to have 83 Core Partners by the end of the year 2023 and +147 by 2027.
+EIT Manufacturing aims to have 83 Core Partners by the end of the year 2023 and 147 by 2027.
+The updated partnership growth goals are based on realistic assumptions, taking under consideration the lessons learnt from the first 3 years of operations (i.e. join/exit trends etc.), the experiences of others KICs in similar phases of their life cycles, as well as the transition of the KIC to a new value proposition diversifying from a pure grant management.
 All candidates will be selected based on the following criteria: alignment with EIT Manufacturing's innovation objectives and added-value; a business creation, innovation and education track record; motivation to contribute to, and collaborate with, European manufacturing; and an international or European footprint.
-Special efforts will be made to recruit more Core and Associate Partners from EIT RIS countries, targeting at least 20% of new partners from RIS countries, especially from countries not currently represented in the partnership, such as Croatia, Hungary, Poland, Serbia, Bosnia and Herzegovina and Slovenia.
-In accordance with the growth of the partnership two additional CLCs will be established, one in 2025 and another one in 2027.